kundan7kumar/Algorithm_Challenge/2Pointer/README.md

 That means we take in total of n + n steps = O(n).

 Two pointer approach work as optimization of Brute force

+#Summary
+It is used in two Scenarios:
+#### Scenario I:
+a.
+Iterate the array from two ends to the middle.One pointer starts from the beginning while the other pointer starts from the end.<br />
+b.
+This technique is often used for sorted array
+#### Scenario II:
+a.
+Two pointers with different steps. one is still used for the iteration while the second one always points at the position for next addition.<br />
+b.
+One slow-runner and one fast-runner at the same time.<br />
+c.
+It is used to solve the problem, which determine the movement strategy for both pointers.<br />
+d.
+Sometimes need to sort the array before using the two-pointer technique.
+Also,need a greedy way to determine your movement strategy.